-You probably won't have missed it, but the USA will open its doors again for tourism, on November 8, 2021 (source† Provided you are vaccinated and can prove it… That said, we (Malou and Chris), plan to ship our 2022×4 vehicle to the US in early 4 for overlanding in the US and Canada† We also considered moving the camper to Australië of South Africa but the corona restrictions in those areas are still too strict for us at the moment.
-We still have the quotes!
+We (Malou and Chris) from Wereldreizigers.nl, have to ship our 2022×4 vehicle to Baltimore in the early 4 United States shipped to go overland in the US and Canada† We also considered moving the camper to Australië of South Africa to ship, but the corona restrictions in those areas made it very difficult in 2022.
+We still have the offers!

 So what does it actually cost, shipping a car or camper to the US?
-And what does it cost to the other continents† And how do you arrange something like that?
+And what does it cost to those other countries or continents† And how do you arrange something like that?
 Because putting your vehicle on the boat is easier said than done.
 Such a trip requires quite a bit of preparation in terms of preparation.

-Also, shipping our 4×4 camper not really standard because it does not fit in a sea container due to the height of three meters.
+Also, shipping our 4×4 motorhome not really standard because it does not fit in a sea container due to the height of three meters.
 But what is possible?
 So a lot of research…

 In this series of articles I therefore take you through the orienting and preparatory process of our overland journey to the American continent.
 I'm trying to find out if our 4×4 camper might still fit in a sea container, and if not what options are left.

 Over the past few weeks, I've been doing research and asked for countless quotes.
 I have listed the various options and results in this article, including the average cost.
 And because we were initially looking for options to ship for a trip to different parts of the world, I've included those options in this article, not just the US.